-With interest rates still fairly low, property investment is now as popular as ever.
-As lenders try to manage the demand of buy to let mortgages, buy to let mortgage criteria is ever changing.
+With interest rates still fairly low, property investment is as popular as ever.
+As lenders try to manage the increased demand of buy to let applicants, buy to let mortgage criteria is ever-changing.

 Buy to let mortgage criteria

 Finding the right mortgage can be confusing as every lender has different mortgage criteria for which they assess applications on.
 For instance, some lenders may accept company applications, where landlords have their portfolio in a limited company, other lenders won’t.
 Lenders may accept bad credit, whereas other lenders will simply decline.

 In some cases, you may only be approved a buy to let mortgage via a specialist mortgage advisor.
 Criteria around buy to let has many variables.
 A structured approach is always advised to finding the best buy to let deal for available.

 Age of applicant